Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation: Stable-Beta Scaled Process (SB-SP) priors for the unseen-features problem

-We consider the application of the SB-SP to the unseen-features problem, for which Proposition \ref{prop:stable_predictive} and Proposition \ref{prop:stable_marginal} are critical tools.
-For any $N\geq1$ let $Z_{1:N}$ be an observable sample modeled as the BNP Bernoulli product model \eqref{exch_mod}, with $\zeta\sim\text{\rm SB-SP}(\sigma,c,\beta)$.
+Now, we apply the SB-SP prior to the unseen-features problem.
+For any $N\geq1$ let $Z_{1:N}$ be an observable sample modeled as the BNP Bernoulli model \eqref{exch_mod}, with $\zeta\sim\text{\rm SB-SP}(\sigma,c,\beta)$.
 Moreover, under the same model of the $Z_{n}$'s, for any $M\geq1$ let $(Z_{N+1},\ldots,Z_{N+M})$ be additional unobservable sample.
 Then, the unseen-feature problem calls for the estimation of

-namely the number of hitherto unseen features that would be observed in the additional sample $(Z_{N+1},\ldots,Z_{N+M})$.
-As a common generalization of the unseen-feature problem \eqref{eq:number_new_features}, we also consider the unseen-feature problem with prevalence, which calls for the estimation of
+namely the number of hitherto unseen features that would be observed in $(Z_{N+1},\ldots,Z_{N+M})$.
+As generalization of the unseen-feature problem \eqref{eq:number_new_features}, for $r\geq1$ we consider the estimation of